KE5HBB/beerforecast/README.md

 ## How it works

 It has 2 chains for now, the transaction chain and the master chain.
-When there are more than 100 blocks
+When there are more than 100 blocks in the transaction chain, all of them are compressed and sent to a block in the master chain.
+I implemented this algorithm to make the